-- work to establish and maintain an ethos where children feel secure, are encouraged to talk and are always listened to; - include regular consultation with children e.g. through safety questionnaires, participation in antibullying week, asking children to report whether they have had happy/sad lunchtimes/playtimes; - ensure that all children know there are adults in the Trust whom they can approach if they are worried or in difficulty; - include safeguarding across the curriculum, including PSHE, opportunities which equip children with the skills they need to stay safe from harm and to know to whom they should turn for help; in particular this will include anti-bullying work, information about child on child abuse (sexual harassment and sexual violence, consent), online-safety, road safety, pedestrian and cycle training; provide focussed activities to prepare key year groups for transition to new settings and/or key stages e.g. more personal safety/independent travel; and - ensure all staff, pupils and parent are aware of Trust guidance for their use of mobile technology and the safeguarding issues around the use of mobile technologies and their associated risks have been shared.
+- p. work to establish and maintain an ethos where children feel secure, are encouraged to talk and arealways listened to; - q. include regular consultation with children e.g. through safety questionnaires, participation in anti-bullying week, asking children to report whether they have had happy/sad lunchtimes/playtimes; - r. ensure that all children know there are adults within their school community whom they can approach if they are worried or in difficulty; - s. include safeguarding across the curriculum, including PSHE, opportunities which equip children withthe skills they need to stay safe from harm and to know to whom they should turn for help; in particular this will include anti-bullying work, information about child on child abuse (sexual harassment and sexual violence, consent), online-safety, road safety, pedestrian and cycle training; provide focused activities to prepare key year groups for transition to new settings and/or key stages e.g. more personal safety/independent travel; and - t. ensure all staff, pupils and parent are aware of Trust guidance for their use of mobile technology and the safeguarding issues around the use of mobile technologies and their associated risks have been shared.